so5tmaker/movie-app/README.md

 # Movie App

-This is a simple application for searching and displaying information about movies using the OMDB and TMDB APIs.
+A simple and elegant React application powered by MobX for searching and displaying movie information.
+This app integrates with the OMDB and TMDB APIs to fetch detailed data.
 Users can search for movies, view their details, add them to favorites, and watch trailers.

 ## Features